OmkarKathile007/sweet-shop-management-system/README.md

 ## 🎯 Deliverables & Compliance
 This project strictly adheres to the assessment requirements.
+This project was built incrementally using small, meaningful commits.
+The commit history reflects feature-by-feature development, bug fixes, and test-driven iterations.
 *Evidence of meeting all core requirements including API, Frontend, TDD, and AI Policy.*

 ---